verifyica-team/pipeliner/README.md

 # Debugging

-For basic debugging, use the option `--trace`
+For debugging, use the option `--trace`

-For code level debugging, set the environment variable `PIPELINER_LOG_LEVEL=trace`

 ## Packaging